pprcht/vibtools/README.md

 <summary><h4>Building and using the standalone Fortran program</h4> (dropdown tab)</summary>

 The following setup is optional and ***not required*** if using the `pip` install.
+In fact, the Python command line tool `pyirtools` has some more functionalities than the Fortran version, which is kept around only for legacy purposes.
 To build the `irtools` Fortran binary with CMake use the following chain of commands (in this example with `gfortran/gcc` compilers)
 ```bash
 FC=gfortran CC=gcc cmake -B _build -Dbuild_exe=true